biniamen/final_stock_market_simulation/README.md

-# Final Stock Market Simulation
+# Stock Market Simulation Guideline

 A full-stack web application for simulating stock market operations, built with **Django (Python)** for the backend and **Angular** for the frontend.
 This project provides user authentication, real-time stock data simulation, and portfolio management features.